Kotlin/KEEP/proposals/stdlib/exclusive-ranges.md

 ## Naming

-Considering there is a `ClosedRange`, the additional types `OpenRange`, `OpenEndRange`, and `OpenStartRange` follow a stdlib-like convention.
+Considering there is a `ClosedRange`, the additional types `OpenRange`, `ClosedOpenRange`, and `OpenClosedRange` follow a stdlib-like convention.

 ## Contracts

-For the `OpenRange` and `OpenEndRange`  implementations, the `lowerBound` must be *less than* the `upperBound`.
+For the `OpenRange` and `ClosedOpenRange`  implementations, the `lowerBound` must be *less than* the `upperBound`.
 Otherwise the range should be empty.

-For the `OpenStartRange`  implementations, the `lowerBound` must be *less than or equal to* the `upperBound`.
+For the `OpenClosedRange`  implementations, the `lowerBound` must be *less than or equal to* the `upperBound`.
 Otherwise the range should be empty.

 ## Compatibility impact